mcerkasov/TON-Solidity/7_Shopping/Readme.md

 # Shopping

-## Smart contract and a series of debotes for him on the topic "shopping list"
+## A series of contracts on the topic "shopping list"

 The application consists of the following contracts: